4rtemis-4rrow/dotfiles/README.md

 and finally, the neovim config (that's the source code of my other project, [github.com/4rtemis-4rrow/Ash](Ash))

 ## GTK and QT themes + icons
-since this is all based around tokyo night, you'd want something similar too for GTK or QT, or both
+since this is all based around tokyo night, you'd want something similar too for GTK or QT, or both, these are just suggestions, choose what you like most

 QT: